 Experimenting with dance, movement, theatre and circus

-After her period at the ESE, Brussels remains the ideal breeding ground for Karen to juggle with her various artistic passions.
-She starts writing compositions and making arrangements.
+After her period at the ESE, Brussels remains the ideal breeding ground for Karen to develop her various artistic passions.
 She plays and composes music for Dooshoofd, a musical theatre piece from 2017-2018 based on the poems of actor and poet Kevin Bellemans.
 In this show she combines alto sax, baritone sax, flute and vocals with loop station and tap dance.

 Karen is also part of the Ravno Collective, a collective of musicians with acrobats from circus company Be Flat.
 In 2019, she participates in “Follow Us”, a social-artistic performance created by Be Flat in collaboration with SPRINGSTOF Parcour and the Ravno Collective.
 She plays music and her composition ‘Kindred Souls’, written during a residency with Be Flat at Latitude 50, serves as the soundtrack for a film about the performance.